Welcome to Year Two

 Ask your child about ‘metacognition’ and ‘schema’!

 Please try and listen to your child read daily or as much as possible.
 This is such an important part of their learning and they need to be confident to read different texts.
 By the end of Year 2, children should be able to read and write the 300 high frequency words.
-When you listen to your child read please write it in their yellow Reading Record so we can keep a check on how well they are doing!
+When you listen to your child read please write it in their yellow Reading Record so we can keep a check on how well they are doing and they can earn their Red Ted points for prizes.

 Click here for a list of the 100 and 200 high frequency words that your child should be able to read and spell by the end of Year 2.